BohdansGitHub/Alpaca-Trading-Bot/README.md

 * Utilization of the **Dask** library for parallel and distributed computing to enhance data processing efficiency
 * Risk management to control position sizing and protect capital
 * Portfolio optimization using the **pyportfolioopt** library to determine optimal asset allocation weights
+* Object-Oriented Programming (OOP) concepts for modular and extensible code design
 * Moving average crossover strategy implementation
 * Alpaca API integration for fetching historical data and placing orders